-In this week’s episode, Brian and Jake discuss options after a court order is finalized and how Texas Courts decide when a modification can be made, especially when it comes to child custody and support.
+In this week’s podcast episode, Brian Walters and Jake Gilbreath discuss options for modifying a court order after a custody court order is finalized and how Texas Courts decide when a custody modification can be made, especially regarding child custody and child support.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys, who have been board-certified in family law by the Texas Board of Legal Specialization.